sveltejs/svelte/site/content/guide/02-template-syntax.md

 Rather than reinventing the wheel, Svelte templates are built on foundations that have stood the test of time: HTML, CSS and JavaScript.
 There's very little extra stuff to learn.

-> Svelte version 1 had a slightly different template syntax.
-You can upgrade older components automatically using [svelte-upgrade](https://github.com/sveltejs/svelte-upgrade).

 ### Tags

 Tags allow you to bind data to your template.
-Whenever your data changes (for example after `component.set(...)`), the DOM updates automatically.
+Whenever your data changes (for example after `component.a = 3`), the DOM updates automatically.
 You can use any JavaScript expression in templates, and it will also automatically update:

 ```html
 <!-- { title: 'Template tags' } -->